X-LANCE/Mobile-Env/docs/env-usage-en.md

 + `timedelta` - An scalar array of a 64-bit float as the seconds after the last `step`.
 + `orientation` - A 4-dim one-hot vector with dtype as 8-bit unsigned interger.
   This item records the orientation of the screen.
-The positions of the 1 as 0, 1, 2, and 3 represent that the screen is rotated from the upright clockwise by 0, 90, 180, and 270 degrees respectively.
+The positions of the "one" as 0, 1, 2, and 3 represent that the screen is rotated from the upright clockwise by 0, 90, 180, and 270 degrees respectively.
 + `view_hierarchy` - This item will be included if the `with_view_hierarchy`
   option is enabled while loading the environment.
 The value is an [`lxml.etree.Element`](https://lxml.de/apidoc/lxml.etree.html#lxml.etree._Element) object representing the VH of the current screen.
-The platform will request for the VH only at the initial step and the `LIFT` step owing to the long
+The platform will request for the VH only at the initial step and `LIFT` steps owing to the long latency.
-      latency.
 In the other cases, this item will return `None`.

 Here the first three items are returned as NumPy arrays.